top of page

 My Approach to Spiritual Direction

 My work as a spiritual director is rooted in the conviction that the Divine's love is spacious, patient, and for everyone.
 This conviction takes shape in at least three ways: creating space for the Divine's invitation, extending welcome without exception to people of every identity and conviction, and ensuring that no one is turned away because of financial barriers.
-Together, these commitments reflect my desire to embody the hospitality of Christ — in word, in practice, and in the structures that make spiritual care possible.

 Invitation and Space

-The Holy Trinity’s welcome is the starting point, not the reward.
+Love's welcome is the starting point, not the reward.

 Welcome without Exception